 - what you would like us to do to resolve your complaint that we have not already done.

-If you think we came to the wrong decision, it is best to discuss this with the caseworker who handled your complaint first.
+If you think we came to the wrong decision, you should raise this with the person who handled your complaint first.
 If they or their manager cannot resolve things, they will explain the next steps and can send you a form to fill in and return to us.
 Or you can download the form here (PDF 217.8KB).

-We ask you to tell us within a month of our decision why you think we have got it wrong.
+You should tell us within a month of our decision why you think we have got it wrong.
+If you contact us about this after a month, we may not be able consider your concerns.

 If you are happy with our service

 If you think there is something we have done well, we would like to hear from you.
-If you would like to tell us about your experience, please let the caseworker who handled your complaint know.
-You can also call us on 0345 015 4033 and we will pass on your feedback to our Review and Feedback Team.
+If you would like to tell us about your experience, please let the person handling your complaint know.
+They will capture and share your feedback to support our learning and so we can recognise and promote excellence.